This page is from APP, the official source of professional practice for policing.

 The HM Passport Office (HMPO) watch list, also known as the ‘stop list’ or ‘browse’, is a flagging service.
-Whenever an offender whom HMPO has been made aware of makes any contact with HMPO (eg, for a new passport application or any change of personal details), HMPO notify the police.
+Whenever an offender whom HMPO has been made aware of makes any contact with HMPO (for example, for a new passport application or any change of personal details), HMPO notify the police.

 If there is reason to delay issuing the passport, HMPO can assist with this.
 Alternatively, if the applicant is wanted for an offence and they are overseas, HMPO can be requested to issue them with a one-way temporary travel document back to the UK instead.

-By creating an entry on the HMPO watch list, any subsequent applications made in the UK or overseas (through the Foreign Commonwealth Office (FCO)) will be referred to the operational intelligence unit, which then liaises with the relevant force.
+By creating an entry on the HMPO watch list, any subsequent applications made in the UK or overseas (through the Foreign Commonwealth and Development Office (FCDO)) will be referred to the operational intelligence unit, which then liaises with the relevant force.
 This is particularly useful in pre-empting a change of name (by deed poll) by suspects and offenders.
 The police are notified by the Home Office Watchlist and Information Control Unit (WICU) when the offenders return to the UK if a passport has been used.
 This may indicate a breach of notification requirements which must be robustly dealt with.